-- Avoid traveling to areas of known outbreaks.
-Before traveling to Africa, find out about any current epidemics by checking the Centers for Disease Control and Prevention website.
+- Avoid areas of known outbreaks.
+Before traveling to Africa, find out about current epidemics by checking the Centers for Disease Control and Prevention website.

 - Avoid bush meat.
-In developing countries, wild animals, including nonhuman primates, are sold in local markets.
-Avoid buying or eating any of these animals.
+In developing countries, avoid buying or eating the wild animals, including nonhuman primates, sold in local markets.

 - Avoid contact with infected people.
 In particular, caregivers should avoid contact with the person's body fluids and tissues, including blood, semen, vaginal secretions and saliva.
 People with Ebola or Marburg are most contagious in the later stages of the disease.

 - Follow infection-control procedures.
 If you're a health care worker, wear protective clothing, such as gloves, masks, gowns and eye shields.
 Keep infected people isolated from others.
 Dispose of needles and sterilize other instruments.

 - Don't handle remains.
 The bodies of people who have died of Ebola or Marburg disease are still contagious.
 Specially organized and trained teams should bury the remains, using appropriate safety equipment.

 Scientists are working on a variety of vaccines that would protect people from Ebola or Marburg viruses.
 Some of the results have been promising, but further testing is needed.